cchitsiang/awesome-stars/topics.md

 ## others

+- [MervinPraison/PraisonAI](https://github.com/MervinPraison/PraisonAI) - PraisonAI application combines AutoGen and CrewAI or similar frameworks into a low-code solution for building and managing multi-agent LLM systems, focusing on simplicity, customisation, and efficient
+- [noamgat/lm-format-enforcer](https://github.com/noamgat/lm-format-enforcer) - Enforce the output format (JSON Schema, Regex etc) of a language model
 - [Azure-Samples/graphrag-accelerator](https://github.com/Azure-Samples/graphrag-accelerator) - One-click deploy of a Knowledge Graph powered RAG (GraphRAG) in Azure
 - [lukasoppermann/design-tokens](https://github.com/lukasoppermann/design-tokens) - 🎨 Figma plugin to export design tokens to json in an amazon style dictionary compatible format.
 - [adithya-s-k/omniparse](https://github.com/adithya-s-k/omniparse) - Ingest, parse, and optimize any data format ➡️ from documents to multimedia ➡️ for enhanced compatibility with GenAI frameworks